kalinr/kalins-pdf-creation-station/readme.txt

 *Fixed a minor bug with apostrophes in the filename on the tool page.

 = 4.1 =
+*Added the ability to save documents on the tool page as templates for future use.
 *Cleaned up backend handling of AJAX calls.
 There should not be any noticeable difference to end users.
 *Divided contextual help menus on settings and tool pages into two tabs.
-*Added ability to save documents on the tool page as templates for future use.
+*Upgraded the TCPDF library from 6.0.061 to 6.0.099.
+*Converting YouTube videos to links should be more reliable now

 == Upgrade Notice ==